 The High-Stakes Game of Geoengineering

-With NSF support, risk scientist Mark Borsuk and colleagues are using a combination of an experimental game and mathematical modeling to understand and predict when and why nations might choose to enact politically risky “quick fix” solutions to climate change
+Mark Borsuk is using an experimental game and mathematical modeling to understand and predict when and why nations might choose to use SRM

 Rising sea levels, wildfire seasons that are the worst on record, parched cropland—in spite of all the evidence that human civilization is losing its game of chicken with the climate, no one is flinching.